-Overflow with gratitude and it will quench every inch of your life.
+This is the surest truth: Overflow with gratitude, and it will quench every inch of your life.

-You can watch how they pass down the water pitcher.
+You can watch how your people pass down the water pitcher.

 Abundance is about riches, not about money.
 And if your hands are full of the riches of Christ, how can your heart not be full of the abundant life?